Get started with the Java SDK

 Maven Central

-A full list of commercetools SDKs and the latest versions can be found at Maven Central Repository Search.
+You can find a full list of commercetools SDKs and the latest versions at Maven Central Repository Search.

 For any of the SDK modules an HTTP client module must be installed.
 The default one is commercetools-http-client.